OpenAddressesUK/forum/README.md

 Open Addresses UK forum
 =======================

-This repository is used as Open Addresses UK's forum.
-There are four main categories of discussions:
+This repository's "issues" section is used as Open Addresses UK's forum.
+We offer four main categories of discussion:

 - the [general discussion forum](https://github.com/OpenAddressesUK/forum/labels/general%20discussion)
 - the [developers forum](https://github.com/OpenAddressesUK/forum/labels/development), for anybody building applications using our data,